Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 - Shadee Merhi - Reddit Clone REACTJS
 - I consulted the Django documentation.
 - I referred to the Summernote documentation.
+- I contacted student support for guidance on creating an admin page, and they graciously provided various suggestions and ideas to help with the implementation.

+# Future Features

+- Implement like and dislike buttons to foster user engagement.

+- Incorporate additional animations on the homepage for enhanced aesthetics.

 # Acknowledgements